atm8119/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.

 ## Tracing our Flask App

+- First screenshot (Jaeger UI) in 'Flask-tracing-backend-service-Jaeger-ui.png' in answer-img directory.
+- Second screenshot (sourcecode) in 'Flask-tracing-backend-service-SourceCode'

-*TODO:*  We will create a Jaeger span to measure the processes on the backend.
+Performed: We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.
 Also provide a (screenshot) sample Python file containing a trace and span code used to perform Jaeger traces on the backend service.

 ## Jaeger in Dashboards
 *TODO:* Now that the trace is running, let's add the metric to our current Grafana dashboard.
 Once this is completed, provide a screenshot of it here.